Note: You will need to create an app-specific password to import your details into TurboTax.

-You can click this link to save $15 on TurboTax Premier or $20 on TurboTax Self-Employed.
+You can click this link to save up to 20% on TurboTax Premium federal products.
 You can also access the discount from the Documents link of your dashboard.
 Please note that the discount can’t be applied after you’ve filed your taxes.

 From the TurboTax import screen, follow these instructions:

 - Navigate to the section labeled Investment Income and select the entry for “Stocks, Mutual Funds, Bonds, Other”.

 - When prompted with “Did you sell any investments in 2023?” and “Did you get a 1099-B or a brokerage statement for these sales?” click the “Yes” button.